Our Tips for Retirees Moving to France - Part 1

 Check your Healthcare Options

-There’s much news in the UK press at the moment about how non-British residents might be dealt with by the NHS, but as a life-time UK resident, you’ll be accustomed to going to the doctor, or the hospital and knowing the ropes.
-This won’t necessarily be the case when you first use the healthcare system in France, so making sure you know what your options are before you move is a great idea.
+There’s much news in the UK press at the moment about how non-British residents might be dealt with by the NHS, but as a lifetime UK resident, you’ll be accustomed to going to the doctor or the hospital and knowing the ropes.
+This won’t necessarily be the case when you first use the healthcare system in France, so it’s a good idea to make sure you know your options before you move.

-The healthcare system in France is a little complicated, but the good news is that according to many health experts, it’s one of the finest systems in the world.
-Funded in much the same way as the National Health Service, the system in France differs because you pay for pretty much every service you use up front and then claim your money back later.
-While we’ll publish a detailed article on the healthcare system later, in a nutshell, if you’re registered in the healthcare system, you can expect the refund from the state to be anywhere between 60 and 80% of your spend.
+The healthcare system in France is a little complicated, but the good news is that, according to many health experts, it’s one of the finest systems in the world.
+Funded in much the same way as the National Health Service, the French system differs because you pay for pretty much every service you use up front and then claim your money back later.
+While we’ll publish a detailed article on the healthcare system later, in a nutshell, if you’re registered in the healthcare system, you can expect a refund from the state of 60-80% of your spend.
 For the remainder, you can either fund that yourself or take out a health insurance policy (a mutuelle) to cover the difference.

 Like everything, there are exceptions to this, which again we’ll cover later, but this is generally how it works.
-The message for now is that it’s important before making your move to know what your rights are likely to be and to have your applications made to either the French healthcare system for membership, or to know you will be covered for a period under the UK system.
+The message for now is that, before making your move, it’s important to know what your rights are likely to be and to have your applications made to either the French healthcare system for membership or to confirm that you will be covered for a period under the UK system.